operator-playground-io/Kafka-chart-tile/tutorials/create-test-client.md

 testclient               1/1     Running   0          56m
 ```

-Now using the `testclient`, you will create the first `topic`  “messages”, with one partition and replication factor ‘1’, which you are going to use to post messages:
+Now using the `testclient`, you will create the first `topic` “messages”, with one partition, and replication factor ‘1’.
+From each partition, multiple consumers can read from a topic in parallel and the replication factor defines how many copies of a topic are maintained across the Kafka cluster.
+You are going to use it to post messages:

 ```execute
 kubectl -n kafka exec -it testclient -- ./bin/kafka-topics.sh --zookeeper my-release-zookeeper:2181 --topic messages --create --partitions 1 --replication-factor 1